Marshall Brown

 • He also appeared in the A-Battery group photo taken June 20, 1945 in Epinal, France.

-Marshall Brown fought in the major campaigns of Sicily, Naples-Foggia, Normandy, Holland, Ardennes, Rhineland, and Central Europe.
+Marshall Brown fought in the major campaigns of Sicily, Naples-Foggia, Normandy, Holland, Ardennes, and Central Europe.
 (See photos below - courtesy of the Brown Family)

 A-Battery group photo - June 20, 1945 - Epinal, France - Marshall Brown, top row, 9th soldier from the right

 The Adjusted Service Rating Score (ASR) was a system the U.S. Army used at the end of the war to determine when soldiers were eligible for discharge.
 Tech 5 Brown was one of many “High Point” soldiers with a score over 85 points.

 He departed Europe with the 319th aboard the SS Wakefield from Marseilles, France, on September 6, 1945, arriving in Boston harbor September 14, 1945.
 By train the men were transported to Camp Myles Standish, then to processing centers at an army facility nearest their home.
+Marshall Brown was discharged from the U.S. Army on September 21, 1945.

 Marshall Brown, 66, died December 26, 1981.
+God bless this hero.